North Texas and Wisconsin square off in NIT matchup

 Wisconsin Badgers (20-14, 9-11 Big Ten) vs. North Texas Mean Green (29-7, 16-4 C-USA)

-The Badgers’ record in Big Ten play is 9-11.
-Wisconsin has a 6-6 record in one-possession games.
+The Badgers are 9-11 against Big Ten teams.
+Wisconsin is 6-6 in one-possession games.

-TOP PERFORMERS: Kai Huntsberry is averaging 12 points and 3.1 assists for the Mean Green.
-Tylor Perry is averaging 17.1 points and 3.7 rebounds while shooting 38.3% over the past 10 games for North Texas.
+TOP PERFORMERS: Tylor Perry is shooting 43.4% and averaging 17.3 points for the Mean Green.
+Kai Huntsberry is averaging 11.3 points over the last 10 games for North Texas.

-Chucky Hepburn is averaging 12.1 points and 1.5 steals for the Badgers.
-Steven Crowl is averaging 13.1 points over the last 10 games for Wisconsin.
+Steven Crowl is scoring 12.2 points per game with 6.9 rebounds and 2.5 assists for the Badgers.
+Connor Essegian is averaging 12.6 points and 4.4 rebounds while shooting 35.7% over the last 10 games for Wisconsin.

 LAST 10 GAMES: Mean Green: 8-2, averaging 68.4 points, 31.0 rebounds, 11.9 assists, 6.2 steals and 3.8 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 56.1 points per game.